The Open University since 2006

 - relate beliefs about death to the meaning people attach to life

-- reflect upon the way in which death structures life
+- reflect on the way in which death structures life

 - assess the quality of dying